NeelP2121/pybush/README.md

 ### Overview:
 [binarytree](https://pypi.org/project/binarytree/) is a great module to implement trees in python.
 Since python doesn't support pointers;
 implementing binary tree functions was a bit tricky, but no more 😁. **pybush** brings this functionality using binarytree module.
-Now you can do everything from creating a tree, printing the tree, implement avl, do rotations and other functions.
+Now you can do everything - create a tree, print the tree, implement avl, do rotations and other functions.

-binarytree has a pretty print functionality, which prints the tree in a visual way that we normally see while learning.
+Binarytree has a pretty print functionality, which prints the tree in a way that we normally visualise while learning it.
 ```
-example: a level order bst [7,3,11,1,5,9,13,0,2,4,6,8,10,12,14] will look like this
+Example: a level order bst [7,3,11,1,5,9,13,0,2,4,6,8,10,12,14] will look like this

             ______7_______